 Thank you, Mayathula Foundation, for the honour to have invited me and to address you.
 I endorse whole-heartedly the founding of the Foundation.
 I commend you for commemorating and celebrating the Rev. Mashwabada Castro and Monica Mayathula.
 Alas, I did not know Monica but have no doubt that she was the rock in the family who deserves the same respect and honour that I pay the Rev Castro today.
 I knew him during the heady last days of the Christian Institute before it was banned and worked with him indirectly from exile – when we built the nascent underground the bannings had forced us into.

 Just so you know my place in this piece of history.
 From 1972 I worked for SPRO-CAS 2, a part of the CI.
 In 1975 I was detained and in solitary confinement.
 From 1976, after I left for exile, I was immensely fortunate to become a support and link from outside South Africa to the new underground Ds.
-Beyers Naudé, Rev. Castro Mayathula and others forged after the ban; Beyers did so immediately after being banned and Castro did so even when detained in Modder B prison.
+Beyers Naudé, Rev. Castro Mayathula and others forged after the ban; Beyers went underground (did so) immediately after being banned and Castro did so even when detained in Modder B prison.
 I regret that I was not in Johannesburg for those formative years from 1977 – 1980 and beyond.
 But I was lucky to be intimately connected to work with them.
 This enables me to say to Mashwabada Castro and Monica’s children, grandchildren and wider family: Castro embraced revolution when the time was ripe and right; he chose the hardest path during the most difficult time in our long struggle for freedom.
 Be proud of them.
 They are a beacon for us all.
 Their example and their values are what must prepare the guardians of fairness, of equality, of égalité, of democracy and fundamental human rights – now and always in the future.

 I want you to think about a building, in the middle of Johannesburg, in Braamfontein, in Jorissen Street.
 Its name: Diakonia House.
 Here were the offices of the Christian Institute, the South African Council of Churches, the African Independent Churches Association (AICA) and of the black consciousness organisations SASO and BPC.
 This building was from 1972 onwards a uniquely dynamic center of the new internal resistance; and your father was there in the middle of it – connected to each one of the organisations in that building.
 Here the barricades of resistance were being erected anew.
 It was a dynamic and creative time, located in Diakonia House.
 After October 1977 the CI, SASO and BPC were of course driven out of Diakonia House but I use the name of the building as the metaphor for the seed-bed where an important part of the political thrust of the 1980’s came from.

-What I am imparting in public for the first time today is that after the bannings in 1977, for the next 13 years Oom Bey operated a secret connection out of, and into, South Africa.
+What I am imparting in public for the first time today is that after the bannings in 1977, for the next 13 years, Oom Bey operated a secret connection out of, and into, South Africa.
 It served the purpose of communication with the ANC, and of procuring funds to build grass-roots organisations.
 And it served to tell of the repression they suffered inside.
 This was to ultimately persuade Western Governments to boycott and isolate the racist regime that had its knee on our collective neck.
 For those thirteen years I was fortunate to be the person abroad – first from Holland and then from London – who was his confidential counterpart.